 I incorporate a mix of therapeutic styles based on my expertise and the best fit for your needs.
-Types of therapy may include: Relational and Attachment Based, Acceptance and Commitment Therapy, Somatic, Internal Family Systems, and Psychodynamic.
+Types of therapy may include: Relational, Acceptance and Commitment Therapy, Somatic, Internal Family Systems, Psychodynamic, and Lifespan Integration.
 I focus on the mind-body connection: restoring awareness to how emotion shows up in your body and how to relate to yourself with compassion.
-My work is also trauma-informed.

 I am a Health at Every Size (HAES) and body-positive provider.
-This approach is rooted in my value that therapy should be a safe space for everyone to receive care.
+This approach is rooted in my value that therapy should be a safe space for everyone in every body to receive care.
 I utilize an intersectional lens, which involves making space for all aspects of your identity.
-This perspective may look like me acknowledging my privilege and as a white, thin, heterosexual, cis-gendered female.
-I strive to provide space to process the systems of oppression that perpetuate the hierarchy of bodies and human life and how this impacts self-perception and health.
+It is also important for me to acknowledge my own privilege and as a white, thin, heterosexual, cis-gendered female in this work and how this may show up in session.
+I strive to provide space to process the systems of oppression that perpetuate harm and marginalization, while also seeking my own accountability and ongoing learning as a practitioner holding these areas of privilege.

 Education & professional background